Vinfast rallies on after becoming world's third-most valuable automaker

+Updates shares and market capitalization in paragraphs 1, 4 and adds details in paragraph 5

-Aug 28 (Reuters) - Shares of Vietnamese electric-vehicle maker Vinfast surged 30% in premarket trading on Monday, extending a rally from last week that more than quadrupled its market value to $160 billion.
+Aug 28 (Reuters) - Shares of Vietnamese electric-vehicle maker Vinfast surged 21% on Monday, extending a rally from last week that more than quadrupled its market value to $160 billion.

 The company VFS.O made a blowout debut on Wall Street this month and has quickly grown in valuation to become the third-most valuable automaker - only behind Tesla TSLA.O and Toyota 7203.T.